Become a Foster

 Duration: 15 minutes

-- Make sure your speakers are turned on or headphones are plugged in
+1. Make sure your speakers are turned on or headphones are plugged in.

-- Clicking on the the square-shaped icon in the top right corner of the box will increase the size of the viewing screen
+3. Click on the the square-shaped icon in the bottom right corner of the video screen to enlarge.

 3) Fill out a volunteer application

 This is your third and final step to becoming a foster parent with the Wisconsin Humane Society!

 The web address for our volunteer application is provided at the end of the online orientation above.
 Simply click on the hyperlinked box in the video for access.